abronin/cleanup-controller/README.md

 # cleanup-controller
-Kubernetes controller for scheduled deletion of annotated resources
+Kubernetes controller for scheduled deletion of annotated resources.